 - Richard Lemons, who arrived in Virginia in 1711

 Lemons Settlers in United States in the 20th Century

-- Archie Lemons, aged 23, who emigrated to the United States, in 1906
+- Archie Lemons, aged 23, who immigrated to the United States, in 1906

-- George Guildford Lemons, aged 60, who emigrated to the United States from London, England, in 1917
+- George Guildford Lemons, aged 60, who immigrated to the United States from London, England, in 1917

-- Sadie Lemons, aged 39, who emigrated to the United States, in 1922
+- Sadie Lemons, aged 39, who immigrated to the United States, in 1922

 - Daniel Eugene Lemons, aged 34, who landed in America, in 1922